SAP/ui5-tooling/docs/pages/Configuration.md

         httpsPort: 1443
     ````

-By default, UI5 Tooling will serve applications using Port `8080`.
+By default, UI5 CLI will serve applications using Port `8080`.
 When running in HTTP/2 or HTTPS mode, Port `8443` will be used.

 If the default port is already in use, the next highest free port will be used.